fbpx

 ADHD 360 provide both Right to Choose and Private ADHD Assessments.
 They started providing their Right to Choose service in mid-2021.

-Nov 2023 Update: They are open for Right to Choose bookings.
-We are being told the wait list is around 8 weeks.
+March 2024 Update: They are open for Right to Choose bookings.
+We are being told the wait is the following:

 Psychiatry-uk.com.
 May be the largest provider of right to choose ADHD assessments in the UK.
 Their assessments are predominately done by video call, which has become common place since the start of the pandemic.
 Psychiatry UK provide details on Right To Choose, including a downloadable letter to give your GP, here.